laurent22/joplin/README_terminal.md

 	yn                cp $n ""
 	dn                mv $n ""

-Shortcut can be configured by adding a file `keymap.json` to the profile directory.
+Shortcut can be configured by adding a keymap file to the profile directory in `~/.config/joplin/keymap.json`.
 The content of this file is a JSON array with each entry defining a command and the keys associated with it.

 As an example, this is the default keymap, but read below for a detailed explanation of each property.